adnanmc/scrapeville/README.md

 This app is intended for educational purpose only and do not claim ownership of the information displayed at any time.

-Visit https://svilleapp.herokuapp.com/ for demo of this repo
+Visit https://svilleapp.herokuapp.com/ for demo of this repo.